hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

-# Nitro Queries
+# Nitro

-Nitro queries allows native SQL code and adds DynamicSQL functionality in queries.
+Nitro brings DynamicSQL functionality to defined queries.
+These queries can also take full advantage of all native SQL extensions available in the database.

-Nitro queries are useful to:
+Nitro queries can be useful to:

-- Include a preexistent query in the persistent layer, as is.
 - Use native SQL features to gain access to advanced database features, and to implement high performance queries.
 - Use DynamicSQL to define queries that change their form at runtime by enabling, disabling, or rendering sections of the query according to parameters values.
 See [DynamicSQL](./nitro-dynamicsql.md).
+- Expose long, complex, and tedious queries as simple methods in classes.
+- Use well-tested, pre-existent queries "as is" from your application.

 ## Example